openmsr/opensim/README.md

 A DAGMC ".h5m" mesh geometry file needs to be provided, at least, to be able to run the package.

-Material libraries are built with the package for 3 molten salt reactors:
+Standard material libraries are built directly within the package, for three molten salt reactors:
-- the Molten Salt Reactor Experimen (msre),
+- Molten Salt Reactor Experiment (msre)
-- the Aircraft Reactor Experiment (are) and
+- Aircraft Reactor Experiment (are)
-- the Zero Power Reactor Experiment (zpre))
+- Zero Power Reactor Experiment (zpre)

-Materials can also be defined locally as xml, csv or .xmlx files.
+Alternatively, materials can be defined locally as xml, csv or .xlsx files.

 # Arguments
 See simrun --help for details on optional arguments.